Blue and teal background

 HIV stigma affects people living with HIV in more ways than one.

-HIV stigma can be perceived based on past and current experiences, such as people using terms like ‘clean only’ reinforcing the misheld view that PLHIV are ‘dirty’ in some way.
+HIV stigma can be perceived based on past and current experiences, such as people using terms like ‘clean only’ reinforcing the misheld view that positive people are ‘dirty’ in some way.
 It can also be experienced where someone is treated differently, such as a healthcare worker using excessive precautions for a simple procedure.

 These perceptions of HIV stigma can then lead to stigma being anticipated, meaning it is expected to occur, whether it is grounded in truth or not.